This post may contain affiliate links. Please read my disclosure and privacy policy.

 Step 2:

-Immediately pour in the water and scrape the bottom of the pot with a spatula.
+Pour the water into the pot immediately and scrape the bottom with a spatula.
 This will ensure none of the spices burn to the bottom of the pot.

 detox lentil soup cooked with fresh cilantro added on top of the pot.